ma-djm/shouldi/README.md

 An example project to demonstrate an Agentic AI solution using the Google Agent Development Kit to retrieve and process useful informaiton from an external API.

 ## Introduction
 A multi-agent system built on the Google Agent Development Kit.
 It uses weather information, astronomical data, and Google Search to give you advice on whether it's a good idea to do something or not.
+Works best with outdoor activies, for obvious reasons.

 It is designed to demonstrate this common pattern:
 - Chatbot clarifies the user's intent